Complying With OFCCP Job Posting Requirements

 As part of its mandate, the OFCCP conducts audits or reviews of federal contractors’ businesses to make sure they are in compliance with the law.
 However, the OFCCP also provides comprehensive compliance assistance for all federal contractors to help them prepare for the review.
 Lastly, it’s always wise to consult an attorney to ensure your company is in compliance with all new, state, and federal laws.

-As a federal contractor, you have to abide by many complex laws and regulations.
-It can be very intimidating.
-Whether you’re confused about OFCCP job posting requirements, affirmative action obligations, or other hiring issues, get help from Monster Hiring Solutions where you’ll receive expert recruiting advice and the latest information on hiring trends.
+As a federal contractor, you have to abide by many complex and often intimidating laws and regulations.
+Learning about OFCCP job posting requirements, affirmative action obligations, or other hiring issues is a great first step to finding the right fit.
+Once you’re ready post your first job with Monster for free.

 Legal Disclaimer: None of the information provided herein constitutes legal advice on behalf of Monster.